JuliaWeb/HTTP.jl/docs/src/index.md

 The `Response` struct has a `parent` field that points to the corresponding `Request`.
 The `Request` struct as a `parent` field that points to a `Response` in the case of HTTP Redirect.
-The [`HTTP.Messages.parentcount`](@ref) function is used to place a limit on nested redirects.

 ### Headers